Hotmoka/hotmoka/tutorial/Takamaka.md

 > For a more dangerous example, consider the following Java bytecode:
 > ```
 > 10: goto 10
-> exception handler for takamaka.lang.OutOfGasError: // illegal in Takamaka
+> exception handler for takamaka.lang.OutOfGasError: 10 11 10 // illegal in Takamaka
-> 10 11 10
 > ```
 > This Java bytecode exception handler states that any `OutOfGasError`
 > thrown by an instruction from line 10 (included) to line 11 (excluded)
 > redirects control to line 10.
 Hence, this code will exhaust the gas by looping at line
 > 10. Once all gas is consumed, an `OutOfGasError` is thrown, that is redirected
 > to line 10.
 Hence another `OutOfGasError` will occur, that redirects the
-> executor to line 10.
+> executor to line 10, again.
 And so on, indefinitely.
 That is, this code
 > disables the guarantee that Takamaka transactions always terminate,
 > possibly with an `OutOfGasError`, and could be used for
 > a DOS attack to the blockchain.
 Although this code cannot be written in Java,